AeglerCopyright © David Boettcher 2006 - 2022 all rights reserved.

 Over the next few years this remained the situation.
 Aegler supplied Rolex branded watches to Montres Rolex S.A. who organised their distribution to approved outlets, and advertising and marketing.
 Aegler also supplied watches to Gruen, who sold them in the USA, and to others.
 Montres Rolex S.A. and Gruen were Aegler's biggest customers and they had a mutually beneficial arrangement where Gruen would only sell watches in the USA and Montres Rolex sold watches to the rest of the world.
 As the USA was the wealthiest consumer market in the world at the time this was not so unbalanced as it sounds.

 Montres Rolex and Gruen did not take all the watches that Aegler could make, so Aegler also continued to supply watches to other companies.
-At the same time, Wilsdorf was interested in making watches that could be sold at lower price points than the top line Rolex branded watches, so he bought in movements and watches from other manufacturers such as Fontainemelon and Valjoux to be used in watches carrying names such as Marconi, Unicorn and Tudor.
+At the same time, Wilsdorf was interested in making watches that could be sold at lower price points than the top line Rolex branded watches, so he bought in movements and watches from other manufacturers such as Fontainemelon that were used in watches carrying names such as Marconi, Unicorn and Tudor.

 During the Great War Emile Borer, nephew and ultimately successor to Hermann Aegler, joined the Aegler factory personnel as an engineer.
+Unlike Wilsdorf, who freely admitted he was no watchmaker, Borer was a watchmaker to his finger tips.
 He soon became responsible for developing new technology and developed an automatic winding system that was patented by Aegler in 1931.
+A book about watch servicing and repairing by Borer was published in English as Modern Watch Repairing.
+The first edition was published in 1931, the revised second edition shown here in 1937.
+It's a very good book for its time.
 Emile Borer was appointed as a director of Aegler in 1931 and subsequently became Chief Technical Director, and then in 1944 General Manager of Aegler S.A.